moodleulpgc/moodle41ulpgc/grade/report/quizanalytics/README.txt

     2.2) Hardest Question - This graph represnts top ten hardest questions depending on how many times the quiz was attempted and the times that particular question is left unattempted or incorrectly attempted.
-Clicking on the bars dedicated to each question will show the question itself along with explanation and correct answer.
+Clicking on the bars dedicated to each question will show the question itself along with your last attempt, explanation and correct answer.

     2.3) Attempt Snapshot - This section is like a recap, displaying the key figures of all your previous attempt.